From Here to Maternity

 6. Reap the rewards of fibre

-Denigie’s Digestive Health Plus which combines a prebiotic, probiotic and brewer’s yeast may be used to promote efficient fibre digestion to get the most out of fibre and therefore reduce the reliance on cereal-based feeds.
+Digestive supplements that contain ingredients like yeast and prebiotics have been shown to help promote efficient fibre digestion to get the most out of fibre and therefore reduce the reliance on cereal-based feeds.

 7. Get bullies licked

-Group feeding means that it is impossible to make sure that everyone gets their fair share.
-Dengie Field Licks are a good way for horses to top up on nutrients lacking in pasture or for mares at the bottom of the herd hierarchy who miss out on their allocated feed.
-Field Licks are sold in a 20kg, weatherproof block and should be fed in a container.
-They are suitable for outdoor use and can be left in the paddock, lasting three horses about one week.
+Group feeding means that it is impossible to make sure that everyone gets their fair share of any feed that is offered.
+Licks suitable for use in a field are oneway for horses to top up on nutrients lacking in pasture or for mares at the bottom of the herd hierarchy who miss out on their allocated feed.